seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **IMOGEN**
 Almost, sir: heaven restore me!
 Would I were
-A neat-herd’s daughter, and my Leonatus
+A neat-herd's daughter, and my Leonatus
-Our neighbour shepherd’s son!
+Our neighbour shepherd's son!

 **CYMBELINE**
 Thou foolish thing!